-In line with the previously mentioned guidance, the draft review was presented to the Airport's Consultative Committee for comment, with a consultation period of 2 months.
-Whilst the general feeling of the responses was that they were supportive of the efforts made in meeting our commitments, there were some specific points raised:
+In line with the previously mentioned guidance, the draft review was presented to the Airport's Consultative Committee for comment, with a consultation period of 12 weeks.
+Whilst the general feeling from the Consultative Committee was positive during the meeting, there were no formal responses to the consultation.
+This was discussed and is felt to be due to the extensive input from the CC during the drafting of the initial plan.